Resources

 Short course and long course swims are different contexts, so ranking views should clearly state the course being used.

-No. PB Pathway avoids named comparisons with other children and focuses on private progress context.
+No. PB Pathway avoids named comparisons with other swimmers and focuses on private progress context.

 Related resources